 Jesus’ Favorite Color

 What do you think?
 Do you think Jesus’ has a favorite color?
 He is the great designer, the great artist.
 Can an artist have a favorite color?
 Maybe it’s the color of your robes after he washes them in his blood – dazzling white.
 Or do you think it’s the color of royalty, purple?
 He is the King of Kings after all.
+Or maybe even a brown color – He did like writing on the ground.

 For now, it remains a mystery until we meet Him face to face.